-Heading south from Churchill you cycle along the southern edge of Glenveagh National Park.
-Climb gradually to the viewing point at the end of Glenveagh with its lake nestled in the mountains.
-From there descend along a beautiful quiet valley, with the Glendowan Mountains on your left and Slieve Snacht on your right.
+Heading south from Letterkenny you cycle along the southern edge of Glenveagh National Park.
+Climb gradually to the viewing point at the end of Glenveagh Valley with its lake nestled in the mountains.
+Descend along a beautiful quiet valley, with the Glendowan Mountains on your left and Slieve Snacht on your right.
 You’ll need no reminding here why bike tours in Ireland are simply the best way to see the country!
 Follow peaceful roads overlooking the Gweebarra Estuary, then it’s back once again to Glenties.

 Day 9: Glenties to Donegal.
 34 km